dominikbrandon/dominikbrandon.com/root/_drafts/2022-08-01-spock-helper-methods-for-assertions.md

 Let's now look at the real-world one.

 Let's say that your code sends events and in the tests you want to intercept these events, store them in the memory and make assertions based on that.
-How did it look like when done in a bad way?
+What did it look like when done in a bad way?
 {% highlight groovy %}
 public record Event(int id, String body) { }